 Head Office has no real-time visibility into what each property is ordering or whether they're using preferred suppliers.
 A specific branch might pay $8.50 per bottle for the same wine that another sources for $6.20, but this discrepancy is never highlighted to Head Office or buyers.
 Staff turnover means new buyers learn 15+ different supplier login systems, while the finance team regularly chases missing delivery confirmations that got lost in email threads.

-This isn't just about technology; it's about fundamentally rethinking who should own the commercial relationship data in B2B transactions.
+This isn't just about technology; it's about fundamentally rethinking the data and insights your need to operate your business.

 Why This Actually Works